OWASP/www-project-threat-dragon/docs-2/usage/config/environment.md

 [Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, a desktop application and a web application.
-If the web application variant is being used then some configuration is necessary.
+If the web application variant is being used then some configuration is needed to provide the necessary environment variables.

 ## Quickstart